 We welcome exceptional applicants in all research areas and at all levels of seniority.
-We are particularly interested in applicants from areas broadly relevant to the current research trajectories and priorities at the Cornell Tech campus; these include robotics; cyberphysical systems; computer systems; Internet of things; large-scale data processing, communication, and storage; security/privacy; and machine learning/data science.
+We are particularly interested in applicants from areas broadly relevant to the current research trajectories and priorities at the Cornell Tech campus while addressing the big challenges of our societies, such as transportation, urban infrastructure, energy, information security, and healthcare.
+Specific research areas of emphasis include; robotics, cyberphysical systems, computer systems, Internet of things, large-scale data processing, communication, and storage, security/privacy, mobile sensing, and machine learning/data science.

 Applicants must hold a Ph.D. or equivalent degree.
 In keeping with the mission of Cornell Tech, applicants must also have a strong interest in activities that reach beyond academia for external engagement and impact, in areas that may include technology commercialization and entrepreneurship, or activities with non-profit organizations, government and policy issues, international programs, or pre-college (K-12) education.
 Applicants for senior positions should have a demonstrated track record of such external engagement.